-- 1. Verify the blower door is securely mounted in place and that there is power to the furnace. - 2.
+- 1. Check the blower door for secure mounting and that there is power to the furnace. - 2.
 Block the return airflow to the furnace by installing a close-off plate in place of or upstream of the filter(s). - 3.
 Set the thermostat above room temperature and observe the Operating Sequence. - 4.
 Remove the close-off immediately after the limit switch opens.
-If the furnace continues to operate with no return air, set the thermostat below room temperature, shut off power to the furnace, and replace the limit switch.
+If the furnace continues to operate with no return air, set the thermostat below room temperature, shut off the power to the furnace, and replace the limit switch.